MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/assign-pipeline.md

   * The workspace isn't a [template app](/power-bi/connect-data/service-template-apps-create#create-the-template-workspace) workspace.

 * When a Direct Lake semantic model is deployed, it doesn't automatically bind to items in the target stage.
-For example, if a LakeHouse is a source for a DirectLake semantic model and they are both deployed to the next stage, the DirectLake semantic model in the target stage will be bound to the LakeHouse in the source stage.
-Use datasourece rules to bind it to an item in the target stage.
+For example, if a LakeHouse is a source for a DirectLake semantic model and they're both deployed to the next stage, the DirectLake semantic model in the target stage will be bound to the LakeHouse in the source stage.
+Use datasource rules to bind it to an item in the target stage.
 Other types of semantic models are automatically bound to the paired item in the target stage.

 ## Related content